rofgh/ur_to_sr_mapping/README.md

 All possible UR permutations are assessed (True) (n=???) or the [limited, user-modified list](https://github.com/rofgh/ur_to_sr_mapping/blob/1ab96bdabc231e07334c53806e0bcb91129e5752/src/ind_variables.py#L47)) (False).

 4  (folder name) (default = "run")
 Argument 4 is an output folder name into which to create the output files.
-Avoid "all_all", unless re-making the master list of all permutations ("parent.py True True True all_all").
+Avoid "all_all", unless re-making the master list of all permutations (`parent.py True True True all_all`).
 Otherwise the script will overwrite the entire library of mappings (and thus overwrite 8 hours of work).
 ***

 ### ind_variables.py